vandanasinghyadav/Music-Store/README.md

 🛠️ Database and Tools :

-SQL (Structured Query Language)
+SQL (Structured Query Language).
-PostgreSQL
+PostgreSQL.
 DB Browser for  PgAdmin 4
 Git & GitHub for version control and sharing